You will require this permit if you intend to:

 A licence defines the need to obtain recognition / certification and registration to undertake a certain business activity.

-- Be in an approved form;
+- Submit an application form;

-- Be accompanied by the required fees.
+- Pay any required fees.

 The information contained on the Australian Business Licence and Information Service

 (ABLIS) web site, or via packages or other sources is intended for general guidance